IvanDamNation/django_study_fifth/README.md

 # django_study_third

-My fourth practice project in Django and HTML
+My fifth practice project in Django and HTML

 This is simple (still) project on Django.

 Features:
-1) News search/filter
+1) *Add later*
-2) Pagination
-3) Add, edit and delete news in client
-4) Reworked some previous parts

-Made for fourth practice exercise in chapter "Django and backend" for SkillFactory
+Made for fifth practice exercise in chapter "Django and backend" for SkillFactory

 Superuser: